dijitalyogini/dijitalyogini/README.md

 - 👋 Hi, I’m @dijitalyogini
 - 👀 I’m interested in marketing and coding
-- 🌱 I’m currently learning frontend web development
+- 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on IG @dijitalyogini
 - 📫 How to reach me dijitalyogini@gmail.com